luzpaz/freecad-animated-gif-tooltips/README.md

 ## TODO
 * Find out how users can put a timer in the bottom right corner of a gif
-* Code that implements popping up a gif as a tooltip
+* Logic that implements popping up a gif as a tooltip
+* Logic to turn animated gif tooltips on/off

 ## References
 * [Campaign to add language agnostic animated gifs to each FC command page on the wiki (+ possibly as tooltips in FC)](https://forum.freecadweb.org/viewtopic.php?f=21&t=22781)
 * [Feature Request: Expand tooltip with GIF image](https://forum.freecadweb.org/viewtopic.php?f=8&t=14972)